softwaremill/sttp/docs/backends/future.md

 implicit val sttpBackend = HttpClientFutureBackend.usingClient(httpClient)
 ```

-This backend is based on the built-in `java.net.http.HttpClient` available from Java 11 onwards, works with all Scala versions and Dotty.
+This backend is based on the built-in `java.net.http.HttpClient` available from Java 11 onwards, works with all Scala versions.
+A Dotty build is available as well.

 ## Streaming